Ben Brush: 1896: Three-year-old season

 Ben Brush's first race in the 1896 season was the 22nd Kentucky Derby on May 6.
 The 1896 race was the first to be run at its current, shorter distance of 1¼ miles (at its inception in 1875, the Derby had been staged over 1½ miles, the length of the original Derby at Epsom Downs in England).
 The race was also the first time a blanket of red roses was draped over the winner's shoulders.
 The tradition and why the Kentucky Derby is often called "The Run for the Roses" have remained.

 Without the benefit of a prep race and having never run farther than seven furlongs in his career, Ben Brush stumbled away from the barrier, nearly unseating Simms.
 By the time they recovered, the race seemed over.
-However, Ben Brush made a tremendous move on the backstretch, caught First Mate on the turn for home, and battled fiercely with Ben Elder down the stretch before winning the Derby by a nose.
+However, Ben Brush made a tremendous move on the backstretch, caught First Mate on the turn for home, and battled fiercely with Ben Elder down the stretch before winning by a nose.

 The correspondent for the "Spirit of the Times" wrote, "Simms made one last and desperate rally with Ben Brush, displaying as vigorous a piece of riding as was ever seen, and gradually but surely gaining on the other Ben, he finally beat him out by a nose in a terrific and hair-raising finish, which elicited a wild and spontaneous shout from the grandstand."
 When Simms saw how deeply his spurs had cut his mount and that his sides were covered in blood, he cried with shame.
 (Col. Clark, the guiding force behind the development of Churchill and then serving as the track's presiding judge, credited Simms with the victory.
 "It was a great race—one of the greatest I ever saw," Clark said.
 "There was no doubt in the world about the finish.
 Simms simply lifted Brush a foot or so in front at the last jump.")

 Ben Brush finished the season with four wins and almost $27,000 in earnings.

 1897: Four-year-old season

 In the view of many, as Palmer put it, Ben Brush's 1897 campaign "perhaps put the stamp of greatness on him more unmistakably than did his performances at two and three."
-During this last racing season, Ben Brush met Ornament, the American Champion Three-Year-Old Colt and 1897's American Horse of the Year, giving Ornament nine pounds and winning by three lengths.
+During this last racing season, Ben Brush met Ornament, the American Champion Three-Year-Old Colt and 1897's American Horse of the Year, giving him nine pounds and winning by three lengths.
 He beat the 1895 Preakness Stakes and Belmont winner Belmar; 1896 Belmont winner Hastings, the grandsire of Man o' War; 1897 Champion Three-Year-Old Ornament, the winner of 20 of 33 lifetime starts; and the high-class Clifford, who twice defeated Henry of Navarre and Domino in 1894–95.

 Overall racing record

 Overall, Ben Brush raced 40 times.
-He won 25 of those races, placed in five, and showed in 5, earning prize money of $65,208.
+He won 25 of those races, placed in five, and showed in five, earning prize money of $65,208.